 The GRAMA Project – Enabling and Empowering Farmers through AI and Game Theory

 The agriculture sector contributes to 16% of India’s GDP employing almost 50% of the total work-force.
 85% of the farmers are small and marginal, holding less than 5 acres of land and they do not have access to modern technological advances in agriculture.
-Agriculture in India is largely dependent on nature; variable climate and more recently global warming make farming both challenging and volatile.
+Agriculture in India is much dependent on nature; stochastic climate conditions and more recently global warming make farming both challenging and volatile.
 Small and marginal farmers continue to be trapped in a vicious circle of low growth, low income, and high debt.

 The GRAMA project stands for Game Theory, Random Processes, Artificial Intelligence, and Machine Learning for Agriculture.